getsentry/conduit/services/publish/README.md

 The shard is determined by hashing the `org_id + channel_id`.
 The shard count is fixed at 64 which should give us more than enough headroom.
 Changing it would orphan tracked streams in old shards until they (hopefully) expire naturally.

-The cleanup worker queries all 64 shards in parallel when looking for inactive streams.
+The cleanup service queries all 64 shards in parallel when looking for inactive streams.

-### Worker Intervals

-Both `CLEANUP_WORKER_INTERVAL_SEC` and `CLEANUP_STREAM_IDLE_SEC` can be tuned independently based on operational needs.

 ### Known Edge Cases

 - **Sorted sets bloat**: If untrack operations consistently fail, the sorted sets accumulate entries for already deleted streams.
-The worker will attempt to delete non-existent streams (harmless) but the sorted sets grow.
+The cleanup service will attempt to delete non-existent streams (harmless) but the sorted sets grow.
 If this becomes a problem, we can add a periodic SCAN to remove ghost entries.

 - **Rate Limit Leak**: If EXPIRE fails after INCR succeeds, the rate limit key persists without a TTL.
 This is unlikely but not impossible.